hardrock100/hardrock100.github.io/docs/runners_manual_2021/safety.md

 4. Cover your ears
 5. Touch your elbows to your knees to give current a path to flow other than through your torso

-Snow
+**Snow**

 The course passes by several snow features whose danger varies year-to-year.
 Large snow fields may be sloped and extremely slick at night, while present post-holing above fields of sharp scree during the day.
 Use caution when approaching the edges of snowfields from above or below, as cornices (layers of snow overhanging open space) may fall from above or collapse beneath your feet.

-First Aid
+**First Aid**

-If you encounter a person who is injured, first GET HELP, then keep the victim warm.
+If you encounter a person who is injured, first GET HELP through official race channels, then keep the victim warm.
 All aid stations are staffed by at least an EMT, have a first aid kit, and have radio communication.

 Additionally, each runner carries a SPOT tracker which is used to pinpoint their location at all times.
 A SOS signal via the SPOT can be triggered by ____________.

 Most medical problems will be relatively minor: sunburn, blisters, sprains, abrasions, and fatigue.
 In the later stages of the run, runners may also be dehydrated, fatigued, nauseated and/or hallucinating.
 Stretches between aid stations can last 6 hours or more.
 Be aware of these factors as you plan for your race.

-Search and Rescue
+**Search and Rescue**

 All Search and Rescue missions are initiated by the Run Director.